crypticCaroline/ms1-plantfactory/README.md

  Plant Factory is a business dedicated to bringing postive change to workplaces in the form of adding more natural elements.
  The vast majority of workspaces within the UK do not have any access to natural elements within their workplace.
 Having natural elements such as plants can boost postive wellbeing, increase productivity and creat a more appealling place to work.
  Plant Factory offers both bespoke plant feature and potted plants/trees of a range of sizes for office place.
-Plant factory will visit the buisness to assess the sizes needed.
+Plant factory will visit the business to assess the sizes needed.
 Currently they do not offer plants to be bought online as they are dealing in larger quantities / larger plants suited to businesses.
 If a bespoke client Plant Factory will take care of the design and cater for individual requirements.
 These include large built-in plant walls, islands with trees in the middle and hanging fixtures.

  Plant Factory would need to have a website to tell users a little bit about the business, show potential clients what services they offer and showcase some of their current or existing work.
 Plant Factory will need to have a contact form so that new and existing clients can reach them easily.
-Plant Factory is a small company with a small range of website needs, there is scope for the buisness to grow.
-As the buisness grows the website can be adapted to the growing business and additional features implemented.
+Plant Factory is a small company with a small range of website needs, there is scope for the business to grow.
+As the business grows the website can be adapted to the growing business and additional features implemented.

 ***